 - The paper should be in MS Word format

-- All spelling and language should be as polished as possible
+- All language should be in the third person and spelling and punctuation should be as polished as possible

 - Please include a 50-100 word leadership relevance response: